temirovruslan/excel-skills-salary-analysis/README.md

 ### 📈 PivotChart

-Median salary was compared with skill frequency.
+Median salary was compared with how often each skill appears.

-High-value skills such as **Python, SQL, and Oracle** are linked to higher pay,
+Skills like **Python, SQL, and Oracle** are linked to higher pay,
-while basic office tools show lower salaries.
+while basic office tools are linked to lower salaries.

 ![2_Project_Analysis_Chart4.png](Images/2_Project_Analysis_Chart4.png)